-The Yale Student Film Festival (YSFF) is an emerging student-run short film festival providing the opportunity for university-level filmmakers, both foreign and domestic, to exhibit their work.
-It will be held on Yale University’s campus April 12th – 14th 2018.
+The Yale Student Film Festival (YSFF) is an emerging student-run short film festival providing the opportunity for university-level and high school filmmakers, both foreign and domestic, to exhibit their work.
+It will be held on Yale University’s campus.

 Founded in 2015, the festival began as a collaboration between the Yale Film Alliance, Yale Film Study Center, Yale Film Studies Program, Films at the Whitney, and the Yale College Dean’s Office to highlight the small but growing community of filmmakers on Yale’s campus who create work outside of a traditional film school environment.